Skip to main content

 • Foster a shared learning network to help teams draw from existing evidence, tools and resources.

-• Develop relationships with the First Nations, Inuit and Métis patients, families and communities who access care within their organization and collaboratively identify a priority area for change.
+• Developed relationships with the First Nations, Inuit and Métis patients, families and communities who access care within their organization and collaboratively identified a priority area for change.

-• Participate in learning and networking opportunities with program coaches, experienced faculty and peers.
+• Participated in learning and networking opportunities with program coaches, experienced faculty and peers.

-• Receive up to $50,000 in seed funding from HEC and up to $83,000 from Indigenous Services Canada to support co-creating an improvement project to address racism and improve cultural safety according to an identified priority.
+• Received seed funding from HEC and additional funding from Indigenous Services Canada to support co-creating an improvement project to address racism and improve cultural safety according to an identified priority.

-• Receive support through expert coaching, access to virtual learning and peer-to-peer networking opportunities, measurement and reporting support and access to resources, tools and evidence such as a Cultural Safety Resource Toolkit.
+• Received support through expert coaching, access to virtual learning and peer-to-peer networking opportunities, measurement and reporting support and access to resources, tools and evidence such as a Cultural Safety Resource Toolkit.

 Guiding principles